Shreyaskr1409/Grade-Insight-Project/docs/03_MODEL_TRAINING_PLAN.md

 The first step was to prepare the data so the model could understand it:

 - **Handling Missing Data**:
-    - Filled missing numerical values (e.g., study hours) with averages.
+    - Filled missing numerical values (e.g., study hours) with some data.
     - Used the most common value for categorical data (e.g., branch or school type).

 - **Scaling the Data**: